telerik/kendo-theme-default/README.md

     $bar: 1024 !default;

 To change the layout or the front meter of the generated help topic, change the `build/customization.md.hbs` source file.

-## Contribution

-We accept contributions from the public.

-Before you pose your suggestions, please make sure that you:

-1. Read and sign the [Kendo UI for Angular Contribution License Agreement (CLA)](goo.gl/forms/dXc1RaE8le6rVZ0h1).
-The CLA confirms that you acknowledge the legal aspects of your contributions.
-2. Submit a Pull Request.